 How to Become a Financial Advisor: Education and Career Roadmap

 Learn how to become a financial advisor.
-Research the job description and the education and licensing requirements and find out how to start a career in the financial world.
+Research the job description and education and licensing requirements, and find out how to start a career in the financial world.

 |Degree Level||At least a bachelor's degree is required*|

 |Degree Field||Business, finance, economics, accounting or mathematics are all acceptable majors; not all employers require a specific degree field*|